What Is Ultrafast Laser?

 It can repeatedly output relatively high-energy laser within a certain period, and it is also a pulse laser in theory.

-The energy output waveforms of the above three lasers can also be described by the parameter "duty cycle".
+The energy output waveforms of the above 3 lasers can also be described by the parameter "duty cycle".
 For a laser, the duty cycle can be interpreted as the ratio of the time of laser energy output relative to the total time within a pulse cycle.

 CW laser duty cycle (=1) > quasi-CW laser duty cycle > pulsed laser duty cycle.
 Generally, the narrower the pulse width of the pulsed laser, the lower the duty cycle.